Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

+In this work we explored 3 quantization methods, \textit{Uniform Quantization, Non-Uniform Quantization and Adaptive Quantization}, to empirically evaluate which approach provides the lowest \textit{mean $\ell_2$ error}.
 Let $x$ be the value of an element in an embedding vector $X\in\mathbb{R}^n$, clipped to the range $[x_{min}, x_{max}]$.
 N-bits quantization maps $x$ to an integer in the range $[0, 2^{N}-1]$, where each integer corresponds to a quantized value.
 If the quantized values are a set of discrete, evenly-spaced grid points, the method is called \textit{uniform quantization}.
 Otherwise, it is called \textit{non-uniform quantization}.
+We describe these approaches in detail next.